2002 Japanese Grand Prix: Warm-up

 On race morning, teams had a 30-minute warm-up session to fine-tune their cars for the race in sunny weather.
 Michael Schumacher set the pace with his first quick lap before dropping to 1:36.249.
 He was 0.401 seconds quicker than his teammate Barrichello, followed by the McLaren duo of Räikkönen and Coulthard, Ralf Schumacher, Trulli, Massa, Fisichella, Salo, and Villeneuve.
-Fisichella lost control of his car's rear; he spun into the gravel between the first two turns and had to abandon his vehicle.
+Fisichella spun rear-first into the gravel between the first two turns and had to abandon his car.
 Ralf Schumacher raced wide, took too much kerb, and lost control of his car's rear at the Degner Curve.
 He spun 360 degrees before freeing himself from the gravel trap with five minutes left.
 When Montoya noticed Schumacher on the inside, he deliberately ran wide to avoid colliding with him.

 After the warm-up session, McNish failed Watkins' medical examination.
 Watkins advised McNish to withdraw from the race, and Toyota did so as a precaution since the bruising on his right knee had swelled overnight and needed to be cut open.

 Race

 The 53-lap race began before a crowd of 155,000 spectators at 14:30 local time.
 The conditions on the grid were dry and sunny with the air temperature between 21 to 28 C and the asphalt temperature between 30 to 38 C. Fisichella's engine failed during a reconnaissance lap 20 minutes before the start, preventing him from reaching the starting grid.
 He returned to the pit lane to drive his teammate Sato's spare Jordan car setup, which lacked the more powerful Honda engine.
 Jordan mechanics on the grid tried to tailor the backup vehicle to Fisichella's preferences.

 When the lights went out to start the race, Michael Schumacher made a clean getaway to maintain his pole position advantage entering the first corner's braking area.
 Barrichello weaved twice to keep second from Coulthard, who attempted to draw alongside him on the inside into turn one.
 Ralf Schumacher made a quick start, passing Räikkönen on the outside for fourth into turn one.
 Trulli made a fast getaway, moving from 11th to eighth by the end of the first lap, while Fisichella slid from eighth to 11th and Villeneuve fell from ninth to 14th over the same distance.
 At the conclusion of lap one, Michael Schumacher led his teammate Barrichello by 2.2 seconds.
 After them came Coulthard, Ralf Schumacher, Räikkönen, and Montoya.
 Michael Schumacher began to pull away from the rest of the field.
 On lap two, Villeneuve passed Massa in the first turn at the end of the start/finish straight for 13th.
-Yoong overtook Webber for 18th on lap three while De La Rosa passed Panis for 16th on the next lap.
+Yoong overtook Webber for 18th on lap three while De la Rosa passed Panis for 16th on the next lap.

 Rubens Barrichello was 0.506 seconds behind his teammate Michael Schumacher at the end of the race in second.